4ian/GDevelop/ExtLibs/Readme.md

-Uncompress here the external libraries needed: SFML, wxWidgets and Boost.
+Uncompress here the external libraries needed: SFML and wxWidgets.
 Refer to [the documentation](http://4ian.github.io/GD-Documentation/GDCore%20Documentation/setup_dev_env.html) for more information and to get the download links of the libraries.